AqdasZishan/Micro-Instagram/README.md

    ```bash
    npm start
    ```
-   The frontend will be running on `http://localhost:3001`.
+   The frontend will be running.

 ## API Endpoints